-- introduction to Australia at up to 9,999 tonnes/year - expected release into sewage treatment plants (STPs) due to consumer and commercial use.
+- introduction to Australia at high volumes - expected release into sewage treatment plants (STPs) due to consumer and commercial use.

 In this evaluation, chemical names have been abbreviated to describe alkyl chain lengths and ethoxylate chain lengths, where relevant.
-For example, 'Alcohols, $C{9-11}$ , ethoxylated' is abbreviated to $C{9-11}EO_x$ .
+For example, 'Alcohols, C{9-11} , ethoxylated' is abbreviated to $C{9-11}EO_x$.